 Our conversation began as we told him that Vaastav runs a suicide helpline for men and provide help to men in distress.

 He called his lawyer and spoke about us.
-He was extremely at peril legally in that stage and he even wanted us to meet his legal team.
+He was extremely in peril legally at that stage and he even wanted us to meet his legal team.
 Then he called his psychologist.
 Described us as ‘very positive boys’ and repeated it multiple times.
-That was the time when the psychologist also seemed happy, listening to his overjoyed child like enthusiastic conversation.
-Those few moments of joy, were quite familiar for us.
+That was the time when the psychologist also seemed happy, listening to his overjoyed child-like enthusiastic conversation.
+Those few moments of joy were quite familiar to us.
 Men who think they have no support and suddenly find strength in our group have numerous times displayed it in our group meetings.